Skip to content

 What Is a Cocktail Concentrate?
 The Format That Changes How You Make Drinks

 A cocktail concentrate is a pre-measured blend of seasonings, spices, or botanicals that you combine with a liquid base to make drinks.
-Unlike ready-to-drink beverages that come pre-mixed, a concentrate gives you the flavor foundation while you control everything else.
+Unlike ready-to-drink beverages that come pre-mixed, a concentrate gives you the flavor foundation.
+You control everything else.

 One bottle makes 12 or more drinks.
 You choose the juice.
 You choose the spirit (or skip it entirely).
 You choose the strength.
 The concentrate handles the hard part: getting the seasoning right.